clamytoe/de_capstone/README.md

 # Data Engineer Zoomcamp: Capstone Project (*de_capstone*)

-> *This is an ETL project created for my capstone project for the DE Zoomcamp course.*
+> *This is an ETL pipeline created for my capstone project as part of the DE Zoomcamp course.*

 ![Python version][python-version]
 ![Latest version][latest-version]